 “I’d say I don’t want to kill you, either,” I responded, gripping my claymore tighter, “But I’m not a good liar.”

-Thirteen Years Ago.
+Twelve Years Ago.

 My grandfather, Stane Lockheart, knew that he didn’t have much more time to spend with me.
 He was growing old and weary, his combat efficiency plummeting.
 His friends in the Royal Guard urged him to retire, but he refused, pushing himself constantly to do his job to the best of his ability.
 When he wasn’t doing that, he was teaching me everything he could about our family, the rivalry between my father and my Ancestor, and how to use my abilities.